curl/everything-curl/cmdline/variables.md

 This concept of variables for the command line and config files was added in curl 8.3.0.

-A user sets a *variable* to a plain string with `--variable name=content` or from the contents of a file with `--variable name@file` where the file can be stdin if set to a single dash (`-`).
+A user sets a *variable* to a plain string with `--variable varName=content` or from the contents of a file with `--variable varName@file` where the file can be stdin if set to a single dash (`-`).

 A variable in this context is given a specific name and it holds contents.
 Any